African-American culture: Politics and social issues

 Since the passing of the Voting Rights Act of 1965, African Americans are voting and being elected to public office in increasing numbers.
 As of 2008 the United States had approximately 10,000 African-American elected officials.

 African Americans overwhelmingly associate with the Democratic Party.
-Only 11 percent of African Americans supported for George W. Bush in the 2004 Presidential Election.
+Only 11% of African Americans supported for George W. Bush in the 2004 Presidential Election.
 In 2016, only 8% of African Americans voted for Republican Donald Trump while 88% of African Americans voted for Democrat Hillary Clinton.

 Social issues such as racial profiling, racial disparities in sentencing, higher rates of poverty, lower access to health care and institutional racism in general are important to the African-American community.
-While the divide on racial and fiscal issues has remained consistently wide for decades, seemingly indicating a wide social divide, African Americans tend to hold the same optimism and concern for America as any other ethnic group.

 African-Americans may express political and social sentiments through hip-hop culture, including graffiti, break-dancing, rapping, and more.
 This cultural movement makes statements about historical, as well as present-day topics like street culture and incarceration, and oftentimes expresses a call for change.
 Hip-hop artists play a prominent role in activism and in fighting social injustices, and have a cultural role in defining and reflecting on political and social issues.

 Prominent leaders in the Black church have demonstrated against gay-rights issues such as gay marriage.
 This stands in stark contrast to the down-low phenomenon of covert male–male sexual acts.
 Some within the African-American community take a different position, notably the late Coretta Scott King and the Reverend Al Sharpton.
 Sharpton, when asked in 2003 whether he supported gay marriage, replied that he might as well have been asked if he supported black marriage or white marriage.

+One of the most well known social and political organizations of Black culture is the Black Panther Party, a now-defunct African-American socialist organization.
+Black Culture also utilizes cultural slogans for social and political standing such as Say it Loud, I'm Black and I'm Proud, Black Card, and even "It's a Black Thing, You Wouldn't Understand", a popular slogan that was born inside of Black American culture, referring to their culture, not race.